-Your boss will decide whether to give you the raise or not depending on your efforts towards the company, your accomplishments and so on.
-While your financial problems are real problems, you have to realise this – they are your financial problems.
+Your boss will decide whether to give you the raise or not depending on your efforts towards the company, your accomplishments, and so on.
+While your financial problems are real problems, you have to realize this – they are your financial problems.

 6. It’s a Sales Presentation

 Isn’t it?
-If you think about it, asking for a raise will only favour you if the person in charge is impressed by you i.e. if you can sell him why you deserve this raise, he will without a doubt offer you a raise.
+If you think about it, asking for a raise will only favor you if the person in charge is impressed by you i.e. if you can tell him why you deserve this raise, he will without a doubt offer you a raise.